barretrobbins/configure-ad/README.md

 </p>
 <br />

+3 - Join Client VM to the Active Directory Domain.
 <p>
 <img src="https://i.imgur.com/28xtY50.png" height="50%" width="50%"    alt="join client-1 to domain"/>
 </p>
 <p>
-7. Next step is to join client-1 to the domain that was created.
+Next step is to join client-1 to the domain that was created.
 This will allow the created users or employees to log in, while using Client-1.
 Login to client-1, righ-click on Windows icon and go to System, then click "Rename This PC (Advanced)".
 Next click change, and enter the "Domain: barret.com".
 Enter the admin credential that was created on DC-1.
 If done correctly, you should get a welcome to this domain pop-up message and a prompt to restart the VM.
 </p>
 <br />